 Jim also works with families, family offices, and other professionals to help them through the probate and estate settlement process, as well as to administer trusts, prepare tax returns, and resolve trust, estate, and tax disputes.

 Jim blends a strong background in math, technology, and computers with his estate planning practice.
 He is a national thought leader in the area of estate planning for passwords and digital property, including electronic data, online accounts, intellectual property rights, and Internet domain names.
-Jim authors the Digital Passing blog, and he is the Chair of ACTEC’s Digital Property Task Force.
+Jim authors the Digital Passing blog, and he was the founding Chair of ACTEC’s Digital Property Task Force.
 He also coauthored the proposal for and actively participated in the drafting of the Uniform Fiduciary Access to Digital Assets Act.

 Gray Plant Mooty is recognized as one of the leading corporate law firms in Minnesota and one of the top franchise firms in the world.
 Our roots go back to 1866.
 Today, we are a 180-plus attorney, full-service firm with offices in Minneapolis and St. Cloud, Minnesota; Washington, D.C.; and Fargo, North Dakota.